CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 of a supercomputer, but easily accessible using just a web browser.

 !!! note
     The service is still in a beta state, and we are working on adding new features and generally improving the service.
 Please let us know if you experience any issues or have improvement suggestions.
+A link to a feedback form can be found on the frontpage of the web interface under the "Message of the day" or under the "Help" icon in the navbar.

 ## Connecting